Nalhin/factory.io/README.md

 ### Options

 - sequenceField - Object property to which sequence value should be assigned
 - sequenceTransformer - Custom function responsible for sequence assignment (allows to modify the value pre-assignment)
-- removeUnassignedProperties - Whether undefined properties should be removed (as constructor is passed with no arguments, fields without default values are assigned undefined)
+- removeUnassignedProperties - Whether undefined properties should be removed (as the constructor is passed with no arguments, fields without default values are assigned undefined)
 - defaultSequenceValue - Initial sequence value, incremented by one each time an object is build